kouzt123/zhitaoblog/index.md

 ## Zhitao's blog on GitHub Pages

-As Redhat OpenShift is no longer truly free.
+In 2017, Redhat OpenShift became no longer truly free.
 I'll transfer all my thoughts to Github Pages.
-Hopefully everything will go well.
+I didn't do all the fancy css stuff to make my blog look good and show my CS skills.
+A page like this is good enough to present my Econ reasoning skills.

 ### Contact Information

-I can be reached by:

 email: [friends@kouzt.com](mailto:friends@kouzt.com)